RobRendell/gTove/README.md

 * Make fog of war on transparency-enabled maps render as transparent, thus hiding the shape and size of the fogged sections of the map.
 * When editing fog, allow "painting" with the right mouse button to reveal/cover multiple tiles.
+* Add an option to tabletop settings to set a default value for the label size for everyone on loading the tabletop.

 ## Plans/TODO